jfrobinson/jfrobinson.github.io/members.md

 <img src="https://github.com/jfrobinson/jfrobinson.github.io/blob/master/img/Hao%20Chen.jpg" align="right">

 ## Hao Chen, PhD (Postdoctoral Fellow)
-Dr. Chen is a recent PhD graduate from the UC Davis (Toxicology) where he studied...
+Dr. Chen is a 1st year Postdoctoral Trainee and recent PhD graduate from UC Davis (Pharmacology and Toxicology).
+At UCSF, he is gaining expertise in human developmental biology and proteomics in relation to the field of developmental toxicology.
+He is currently involved in multiple studies which use human cellular models to characterize the effects of environmental chemical exposures, *e.g.*, flame retardants, pesticides,  on human placental and neuronal devleopment.
 Contact [Dr. Chen](hao.chen@ucsf.edu);
 [LinkedIn](https://www.linkedin.com/in/haochen3)